C-Williams/spiced_projects/slackbot_etl/README.md

 * MongoDB
 * PostgreSQL

 This project was quite fun!
 I enjoyed this more data engineering project.
 To complete the project, I made ample use of the docker-compose.yml file to build a few different Docker containers.

+* NOTE: I understand that this process is inefficient, it was designed to practice creating docker containers and connecting them with one another.

 When docker-compose build is run, 5 containers are built:
 1. A Reddit web-scraper.